skx/gobasic/README.md

 * `SAVE`
 * `CIRCLE`

-When the script runs it does some basic variable manipulation and it also creates a PNG file - the `PLOT` function allows your script to set a pixel and the `CIRCLE` primitive draws an outline of a circle.
+When the script runs it does some BASIC variable manipulation and it also creates a PNG file - the `PLOT` function allows your script to set a pixel and the `CIRCLE` primitive draws an outline of a circle.
 Finally the `SAVE` function writes out the result.